• Skip to primary navigation

 Save Recipe

-After being wowed by the look of it coming out of the oven my family and I were even more impressed with the taste.
-The cake is moist and custardy in the middle.
+After being wowed by the look of it coming out of the oven, my kids and I were even more impressed with the flavor.
+This cake is moist and custardy in the middle.
 I looked up the ingredients for a classic French Apple Cake and other than the addition of sour cream this is basically the same cake but with strawberries instead of apples.
-So I am calling it French Strawberry Cake.
+So I have officially christened this cake to be known as a ‘French Strawberry Cake‘.

 • From the comments it is reinforced that oven temperatures vary wildly.
 My oven bakes this cake in about 40 minutes.
 For others they’ve left the cake in for much longer.
 The center of this cake when baked will still have a custard-like texture.
-Not raw but more moist than other cakes you may be used to.
+Not raw but more moist than other cakes you might be used to.

 • Be sure to dry your strawberries thoroughly before mixing them into the batter.